 - What are the possible side effects of ticlopidine (Ticlid)?

 - What is the most important information I should know about ticlopidine (Ticlid)?

 - What should I discuss with my healthcare provider before taking ticlopidine (Ticlid)?

 - What happens if I miss a dose (Ticlid)?

 - What should I avoid while taking ticlopidine (Ticlid)?

 - What other drugs will affect ticlopidine (Ticlid)?

 - Where can I get more information (Ticlid)?

 What is ticlopidine (Ticlid)?

-Ticlopidine keeps the platelets in your blood from coagulating (clotting) to prevent unwanted blood clots that can occur with certain heart or blood vessel conditions.
+Ticlopidine helps to prevent platelets in your blood from sticking together and forming a blood clot.
+An unwanted blood clot can occur with certain heart or blood vessel conditions.